ash-105/CREDIFY/README.md

 We perform experiment on our  modules and compare our methodology with baseline models.
 The following sections describe the detail for implementing these experiments at module level.

-**Passage Level Evaluation**
+**1).Passage Level Evaluation**

 We also provide gold standard evidence in our dataset .
-The model retrieves  the top 3 passages from the evidence corpus and use MRR (Mean Reciprocal Rank) for evaluating the performance of the model.
+The model retrieves  the top 3 passages from the evidence corpus and use MRR (Mean Reciprocal Rank) for evaluating the performance .
 We compare the results of this model with baseline models BM25, TF-IDF, and DPR-DistilRoBERTa.
-The files for performing this experiment are located in folder GitHub Repositary\Experiments\Passage_level_evaluation .
+The files for performing this experiment are located in folder GitHub Repositary\Experiments\Passage_level_evaluation.

+**2).Veracity Level Evaluation**

+In this experiment, we analyze the impact of finetunning on natural language inferencing models.
+We compare the performance  of these models gold standard evidence sentence  and claim   by fine tunning  and without fine-tunning.
+The folder  \GitHub Repositary\Experiments\Veracity_level_evaluation contains this experiment.
+Place the original dataset in this folder before performing this experiment.

+**3).
+Contrastive Data Augmentation **

+This contrastive augmentation technique increases the scale, capturing better insights and generalizing the patterns of negative claims.